lauzis/google-analytics-events-wordpres-plugin/README.md

 ...
+0.9.x(-6) Color codes show on front.

+0.9.x(-5) Help text on front.

+0.9.x(-4) Plugin related settigns disable if plugin not detected (?)

 0.9.x(-3) Additional debug levels, less noizy and possible to block going to garget could be front end switch.
 On / Off.

 0.9.x(-2) Translations po/mo files